List of works by Akira Kurosawa: Television work

 A documentary about horses called Song of the Horse (or Uma no Uta), directed by Kurosawa, was broadcast in Japan, supposedly on August 31, 1970 (Kurosawa otherwise totally avoided working in television).
-Very little is known about the film, and its release date is even in question.
-For instance, though the film is often said to have aired in August 1970, it is thought that the film features footage of events that did not take place until the summer of 1971.
+Very little is known about the film, and even its release date is in question.
+Although the film is said to have aired in August 1970, it features footage of events that apparently did not take place until the summer of 1971.
 It was considered a lost film for decades and was not available on home video in any form.
 At some point in the 2010s, the film was rediscovered.
 It was remastered and released on DVD by the American independent company SamuraiDVD in 2017, complete with English subtitles.

 Books

 Prior to writing the screenplay to his film, Stray Dog (Nora Inu, 1949), Kurosawa created, in about six weeks, a novel based on the same story (presumably also called Stray Dog), which he never published.
 It was written in the style of one of his favorite writers, the French crime author Georges Simenon.
 Writing it was supposed to help him compose the script as quickly as possible, but he found that writing the screenplay took even longer than usual because of the complex differences between literature and film.